GAMS-dev/gamsworld/xpresslib/README.md

 The XPRESS Library is a collection of math programming models (LP and MIP) from XPRESS Model Library (Examples at ttps://www.fico.com/en/products/fico-xpress-optimization).
 The GAMS models were translated by Andre Savistky as is from the original XPRESS source.

-The raw GAMS models were converted into GAMS scalar format using the CONVERT facility.
+The indexed GAMS models were converted into GAMS scalar format using the CONVERT facility.
 For models with multiple solves, only the first solve instance is translated.

-Total number of models:   28
+Total number of application areas:   28

 |Directory Name	        							|Number of Models|
 |---------------------------------------------------|----------------|